tylerwillis/super-tortoise/content/pages/index.md

-      This podcast is varied (whatever I find interesting) and gets wonky about skills and tools, I try to show how people accomplish impressive things despite being in over their heads by learning new skills.
+      This podcast is varied (whatever I find interesting) and gets wonky about skills and tools, it tries to show how people accomplish impressive things despite being in over their heads by learning new skills.